nicolasfauchereau/Auckland_Python_Workshop/README.md

 $ jupyter notebook
 ```

-That should bring up the Jupyter notebook dashboard (looking as below), you should be ready to go !
+That should bring up the Jupyter notebook dashboard (looking as below) in your default Browser, you should be ready to go !

 ![](https://github.com/nicolasfauchereau/Auckland_Python_Workshop/raw/master/images/jupyter_dashboard.png)